Staines-upon-Thames: Utilities

 The first drinking water supply to Staines was provided by the West Surrey Water Company, whose works at Egham were built in 1889.
 Between 1960 and 1973, the company merged with its neighbours serving Woking and south west London, to form the North Surrey Water Company.
 (Note: The water stored by the reservoirs to the north of Staines is used to supply London and not the Borough of Spelthorne.)
 Today, Affinity Water is responsible for supplying the town with drinking water.

 Until the start of the 20th century, wastewater from Staines was discharged directly into the River Thames.
 Construction of the sewerage system began in 1899.
 The works closed in 1936, when the town sewers were connected to Mogden Sewage Works in Isleworth.

-The Staines and Egham Gas Light and Coke Company was formed in 1834.
+The Staines and Egham District Gas and Coke Company was formed in 1834.
 It began to supply gas from its works in Bedfont Lane in Egham Hythe to the streetlamps on Staines Bridge in February of that year and the gas main to Staines was laid in 1835.
-At the start of the First World War, the Staines and Egham company was acquired by the Brentford Gas Company, which in 1949, following further mergers and acquisitions, became the North Thames Gas Company.
+At the start of the First World War, the Staines and Egham company was acquired by the Brentford Gas Company, which in 1949, following further mergers and acquisitions, became the North Thames Gas Board.
 A 177 ft gasometer was constructed in Staines in 1927 and was demolished in 1986.

 The first electricity generating station serving Staines opened in Egham High Street in 1905.
 It operated until 1912, when it was replaced by at new facility on The Causeway in Egham Hythe.
 The new works opened with an installed capacity of 188 kW and, by the time of its closure in 1924, it was capable of generating 688 kW.